Picture yourself in a boat on a river

 Bargains abound at the Montgomery Farm Womens Co-op

 Continuing out Wisconsin Avenue, you will notice it becomes Rockville Pike about the time you cross over 495.
 You will soon arrive in the southern section of Rockville which features White Flint Mall.
+(This area is under redevelopment.
+Plans indicate a community similar to the Kentlands.)
 From White Flint Mall to just beyond the route 28 intersection, both sides of the road offer shopping.
 At the mid-point in your trip, about the time you cross over Randolph Road, there are some large condominiums, but by and large Rockville Pike is the golden mile or so.
 In retail and food service circles, it is often stated “if you can’t make on Rockville Pike, you can’t make it anywhere.”
 This section of the pike is packed with traffic day and night, seven days of the week.
 It is best considered a destination and not a route to use to get from north to south or vice versa.

 Located at the northern tip of Rockville is a planned community named King Farm.
 King Farm has housing of every type.
 The neighborhoods are divided to the north and south by King Farm Boulevard.
 Each side has a community center, club house and pool.
 Residents enjoy easy access to a grocery store a few restaurants and small shops.
 Many of the residents live and work right within the community.